barumau/pandunia/engli/darse.md

 = I am Yusef.
 Who are you?
 <big>👩🏻</big>
 **me sa Sara. le sa ke?**
-= I am Maria.
+= I am Sara.
 Who is that?
 <big>🧑🏾</big>
 **le sa mi doste.**
 = That is my friend.